Zoe Raffard

 Zoe received her Masters in Occupational Therapy and Diploma in Infant Development/Supported Child Care from UBC.
 Her area of focus was studying children with autism, developmental coordination disorder (DCD), ADHD, and other areas of neurodiversity.
 She has pursued additional training in sensory-processing and mental health.
 Zoe has worked as the school OT at preschools and private schools.
 She is now delivering educational programs to schools and organizations to promote inclusion.

 Zoe facilitates her clients and their family to engage with their environment through a natural, sensory-based experience based on their own interests (child-led).
-While using a playful developmentally appropriate approach to support learning of new motor skills.
+She uses a playful developmental approach to support learning of new motor skills.
 Therapy needs to be fun in order to be functional.
 Zoe grew up in Vancouver and experienced firsthand the wide variety of activities available year-round.
 As a mother of a young child herself, she is actively informed of local resources to help children and families better cope with our busy lives and ever changing environments.

-Zoe is a member of the Canadian Association of Occupational Therapists (CAOT), and the College of Occupational Therapists of British Columbia (COTBC).
+Zoe is a member of the Canadian Association of Occupational Therapists (CAOT), and the College of Health Care Professionals of British Columbia (CHCPBC).
 She is on the Registered Autism Service Provider (RASP) list.

-Zoe works in the clinic 10:00 am - 2:30 pm Monday through Friday.
+Zoe works in the clinic 10am - 6pm Monday/Tuesday and 10am-2:30pm Wednesday, Thursday, and Friday.
 Her caseload is currently full for ongoing treatment clients.
 She will have occasional availability for assessments, consultations, and education

 Marta Canaan